top of page

 After the launch of the Waveney Museums Trail map, our two museums (Waveney Heritage and Waveney Wireless) are now open on the second and last Sunday of each month but revert back to once a month (the last Sunday) from October.

-So from Sunday 28th May, come and collect your map, get your map stamped and follow on to the next museum.
+So come and collect your map, get your map stamped and follow on to the next museum.

 Also an ideal way for children to get more involved in history.
 Open from 10 am - 3pm.